Jcavenaghi/Jcavenaghi/README.md

 ### 🏅 Some proyects
  - 📱 A simple eccomerce for coderhouse [Phone-eccomerce](https://github.com/Jcavenaghi/Eccomerce-proyect) and the deployment is in https://eccomerproyectchasco.netlify.app/
- - 💻 HTML and CSS about my city for coderhouse [Chascoweb](https://github.com/Jcavenaghi/Chascomus-web) and the deployment is in https://chascoweb.netlify.app/
+ - 💻 website developed in react for a cycling event. contains information and registration form (already closed).
+[MTB-Chascomus](https://mtb-chascomus.vercel.app/)
+ - 💻 React project focused on using the RESTcountries API to display detailed information about various countries.
+[RESTcountries](https://github.com/Jcavenaghi/RESTCoutries) deploy in https://rest-coutries-three.vercel.app/
- - 🏦 Proyect for the univerity of a **Shift system simulation** [bank shift simulator](https://github.com/Jcavenaghi/app-banco)
+ - 🏦 Proyect for the univerity of a **Shift system simulation** in ruby [bank shift simulator](https://github.com/Jcavenaghi/app-banco)
 ### 💻 Projects in which I collaborate:
  - 1️⃣ Project for the university of a **vaccination system with js an python** [VacunAssist](https://github.com/ignacioedlp/VacunaAssistApp)